Project-MONAI/research-contributions/SwinUNETR/BTCV/README.md

 # Model Overview
 ![image](./assets/swin_unetr.png)
 This repository contains the code for Swin UNETR [1,2].
-Swin UNETR is the state-of-the-art on Medical Segmentation Decathlon (MSD) and Beyond the Cranial Vault (BTCV) Segmentation Challenge dataset [3].
-In [2], a novel methodology is devised for pre-training Swin UNETR backbone in a self-supervised manner.
+Swin UNETR is the state-of-the-art on Medical Segmentation Decathlon (MSD) and Beyond the Cranial Vault (BTCV) Segmentation Challenge dataset.
+In [1], a novel methodology is devised for pre-training Swin UNETR backbone in a self-supervised manner.
 We provide the option for training Swin UNETR by fine-tuning from pre-trained self-supervised weights or from scratch.

 ### Installing Dependencies